WyattBram/Toolbelt/README.md

 # Toolbelt

 Toolbelt is a powerful command-line interface (CLI) tool designed to help users store terminal commands they frequently use but often forget.
+Users can easily save commands, show them all, or even take a test to help memorize commands making it perfect for both beginners and profesional developers
 ## Installation

 Use the package manager [pipx](https://pipx.pypa.io/stable/installation/) to install Toolbelt.